johannessteu/JohannesSteu.Bootstrap.GridSystem/README.md

 Breakpoints
 -----------
 You can configure all breakpoints for all columns.
 If you are not familiar which classes are used to configure the breakpoints check this out: http://getbootstrap.com/css/#grid .
 To Override the default breakpoints all you have to do is to override the settings in your Site's Settings.yaml.
+Make sure that this package is not required after your Sites package.
+Best practice would be to rquire this plugin inside your Sites composer.json

 If you e.g. would like to break the 50-50 layout also at size xs in a 50-50 layout you have to add this in Packages/Sites/YourVendor.SiteKey/Configuration/Settings.yaml
 ```